 Related Party Transactions.
 On July 22, 2013, Cavco completed the purchase of all noncontrolling interests in Cavco's subsidiary that owns Fleetwood Homes, Palm Harbor Homes, CountryPlace and Standard Casualty from Third Avenue.
-The Company satisfied the purchase price with 1,867,370 newly issued Cavco Shares.
+The Company satisfied the purchase price with 1,867,370 shares of Cavco common stock (the "Cavco Shares").
 Third Avenue is considered a principal owner, and therefore a related party, under ASC 850, Related Party Disclosures ("ASC 850").
-Subsequent to the transaction, Third Avenue beneficially owned approximately 22.8% of Cavco's outstanding common stock.
+Subsequent to the transaction closing, Cavco owns 100 percent of Fleetwood and Third Avenue beneficially owned approximately 22.8% of Cavco's outstanding common stock.
+As of March 28, 2015, Third Avenue Management LLC beneficially owned approximately 17.4% of our outstanding common shares.
+Third Avenue Management LLC and Third Avenue Value Fund are either directly or indirectly under common control.